 Steps for opening an account

-The Child Account can be opened for up to 17 (incl.) years old child by a parent or guardian with the corresponding right of representation and parent or guardian being a customer of LHV.
+The Child Account can be opened for up to 17 (incl.) years old child by a parent or guardian with the corresponding right of representation.
 The child’s ID card, passport or residence permit card issued in Estonia is required for opening an account.
 If the child under 6 years of age and does not have a valid document, parent's document is required.
-If you are not a customer of LHV yet, start by opening an account for yourself.
+If you are not an LHV customer, you can start opening a child account from the homepage.

-Login to the LHV’s mobile app or internet bank with your username and Smart-ID, mobile-ID or ID card.
+If you are an LHV customer, log in to the mobile app or internet bank with your username and Smart-ID, mobile ID or ID card.

 Go to “Information and settings” → “Agreements” in the menu or click on the "+" icon in the mobile app and choose the option to conclude a "Child account" agreement.